-They further go on to say that stress affects the mind causing irritability, depression, lack of motivation, anxiety, and restlessness.
-So, I can safely say, when you declutter your home, business, or living space, you will see significant improvement in your mood and physical being.
+Clutter and Stress.
+The Mayo Clinic reports that stress negatively affects the mind and body, producing fatigue, upset stomach, problems with mood, headaches and muscle tension.
+The report further goes on to say that stress affects the mind causing irritability, depression, lack of motivation, anxiety, and restlessness.
+The good news is, when you declutter your home, business, or living space, you will see significant improvement in your mood and physical being.

 How to Get Started

-So, like Mrs. Doubtfired said, “Help is on the way!”
+So, as Mrs. Doubtfired said, “Help is on the way!”

 - Get rid of any clothes you haven’t worn in a year or more.
-If you have clothes I love, but cannot wear, don’t wait until that trend comes back around, donate them to Goodwill or some other thrift store.
+If you have clothes you love, but cannot wear, don’t wait until that trend comes back around, donate them to Goodwill or some other thrift store.
 Make sure they are in good condition.
-You are getting rid of clutter and helping a charity at the same time.
+You can get rid of clutter and help a charity at the same time.